Title

 BIR Regulations No. 10-2003 implements tax incentives for private entities participating in the Adopt-a-School Program, allowing them to deduct contributions to public schools from their taxable income and exempting such donations from donor's tax.

-Assistance may include infrastructure, teaching and skills development, learning support, computer and science laboratories, food and nutrition, and other forms of aid, help, contribution, or donation provided by an adopting private entity.
+Assistance may be in the form of (but not limited to) infrastructure, teaching and skills development, learning support, computer and science laboratories, and food and nutrition.

-The VAT and excise tax, if any, on imported goods for foreign donations are assumed by DepEd, CHED, or TESDA as the consignee or importer, except where importation is VAT-exempt under Section 109 of the Tax Code.
+DepEd, CHED, or TESDA (as consignee or importer) assumes the VAT and excise taxes on importation, except when importation is VAT-exempt under Section 109 of the Tax Code.

 Analyze Cases Smarter, Faster